Independent Compensation Panel (ICP)

-Fiona Penhallurick has been appointed as Chair of this Panel, which assembles on a regular basis to consider applications it has received.
-As well as Fiona, the Panel will include two other members who will be chosen from a pool of independent experts, depending on the nature of the claim.
+Graham Parry has been appointed as Chair of this Panel, which assembles on a regular basis to consider applications it has received.
+As well as Graham, the Panel will include two other members who will be chosen from a pool of independent experts, depending on the nature of the claim.

 The ICP reviews all claims, in line with the relevant policy, and will:

 Consider special case claims (e.g. medical cases proven to be made worse by our construction activities, or night shift workers who may be affected by the works during the day).